ziutus/hmc_vios_aix/README.md

 ## Why OOP (Object-oriented programming) for SA (System Administrators)?
-OOP is used in this project as I want to reuse code each time, where it is possible, it is not big difference in code when you want to use output from "lsmap -npiv" to check if all virtual adapters are logged, you want to compare with older output (for example between reboots during upgrade of system) or need commands to restore settings (after rebuild of system).
+OOP is used in this project as I want to reuse code each time, where it is possible, it is not big difference in code when you want to use output from "lsmap -npiv" to check if all virtual adapters are logged oryou want to compare with older output (for example between reboots during upgrade of system) or need commands to restore settings (after rebuild of system).
-OOP allow also refactoring (https://en.wikipedia.org/wiki/Code_refactoring), you can rebuild big part of code and with TDD you are always sure that it works.
+OOP allow also refactoring: you can rebuild big part of code and with TDD you are always sure that it works.
 So maintenance of code is much easier and faster.

 ## Why  Test Driven Developing (TDD)?